Programmable Media

 JavaScript filters

-You can select the asset by using a JavaScript filter to return a single public ID, which will then be delivered to the browser along with any necessary transformations.
+You can use a JavaScript filter to select the asset to deliver, along with any necessary transformations.
 The filter is applied to the JSON response from a client-side call to generate a list of all assets with the same tag.
-The filter would most commonly select a single public_id based on the values of structured metadata saved with the assets, but the filter can select based on any of the resource properties returned in the response.
+The filter would most commonly select a single asset based on the values of structured metadata saved with the assets, but the filter can select based on any of the resource properties returned in the response.

-JavaScript files may be uploaded as raw authenticated resources to your Cloudinary product environment and then referenced in a custom function.
-Use the custom_function parameter with the function_type set to "select:js" (fn_select in URLs), and the source parameter set to the public_id of your JavaScript file.
+JavaScript files may be uploaded as raw authenticated assets to your Cloudinary product environment and then referenced in a custom function.
+Use the custom_function parameter with the function_type set to select:js (fn_select:js in URLs), and the source parameter set to the public ID of your JavaScript file.
 If the public ID includes slashes, replace the slashes with colons (e.g., custom/example.js becomes custom:example.js).

-For example, to deliver an image based on the result of a filter located in a JavaScript file that runs on the JSON response from a list of assets with the 'sample' tag:
+For example, to deliver an image based on the result of a filter located in a JavaScript file that runs on the JSON response from a list of assets with the 'samples' tag:

 1. Upload your JavaScript file to your product environment as an authenticated raw file:

-2. Deliver the image after running the select filter located in your now uploaded my_example.js file on the JSON response from a list of assets with the 'sample' tag:
+2. Deliver the image after running the select filter located in your now uploaded my_example.js file on the JSON response from a list of assets with the 'samples' tag:

 JavaScript file contents